What Is the Best Dog Toothpaste?

 There are many products on the market that say they will help care for your dog’s oral hygiene.
 There are chew toys, treats and even supplements that you add to your dog’s water.
 All of these things may help, yes, but the best way to keep up with your pet’s oral health needs is to brush his teeth on a regular basis.
 Ideally, you should brush them every day.

-Using a the best dog toothbrush and the best dog toothpaste will make your job much easier.
+Using a dog toothbrush and toothpaste will make your job much easier.
 If the toothpaste tastes and smells good to your dog, he will be more apt to let you put it in his mouth.
 Personally, I like spending a little extra to buy a good quality toothpaste that will benefit my dog’s general oral hygiene, not just his teeth, is also a must.

 In case Sentry Petrodex Enzymatic Toothpaste for Dogs isn't available, I would recommend a good alternative – Enzadent Pet Toothpaste.
 It contains Enzadent's triple enzyme system that is effective at removing plaque and preventing tartar buildup.
 It doesn't foam, so you won't need to rinse your pet's mouth out, and it can be swallowed safely.
 It's palatable poultry flavor is received well by most pets, and it is made in Canada.